camh/CHGridView/README.markdown

 ###Performance:

 I've tested CHGridView informally with a test application on both my iPhones.
 For my data source, I used 31 images to populate 1,984 tiles separated with 64 sections.
-They were exported from iPhoto as PNGs with a maximum width of 160 pixels.
-The images were drawn centered in CHImageTileView.
+They were exported from iPhoto as PNGs with a maximum width of 160 pixels, then  were drawn centered and cropped in CHImageTileView.
 Scrolling performance is not as good as Apple's Photos grid view, especially on my original iPhone.

 - Original iPhone: about 12 - 30 fps.
 - iPhone 3G3: about 30 - 50 fps.